 It’s also a good idea to look at the companies with the highest customer satisfaction in Virginia.
 These are carriers that tend to treat their customers the best.
 J.D.
 Power ranks insurance providers in each state or region based on a customer satisfaction score.
 Below are J.D.
 Power’s top insurers in the Mid-Atlantic region (including Virginia):

 Best Companies Based in Virginia

-Some of the best companies for you may be based in Virginia.
+Some of the best companies for you may be based in your home state.
 Local insurers commonly have unique benefits for people who live in the area.
-Below are well-known insurance providers based in Virginia (in no particular order):
+Below are well-known providers based in Virginia (in no particular order):

 - Virginia Insurance Group

 Virginia Auto Insurance Laws

 In a no-fault state, you must buy insurance that covers your injuries no matter who caused the accident, such as personal injury protection (PIP).
 Virginia isn’t a no-fault state.
 It’s a fault state, where the at-fault driver assumes full responsibility for damages they cause.
 The only coverage required is liability.